Postdoctoral Researcher, Computational Research Division

 Current Affiliation and Research Interests

-I am a postdoctoral researcher at the Center for Computational Sciences and Engineering (CCSE) in the Applied Mathematics Department of the Computational Research Division, a part of the Computing Sciences Area at the Lawrence Berkeley National Laboratory.
+I am a research scientist at the Center for Computational Sciences and Engineering (CCSE) in the Applied Mathematics Department of the Computational Research Division, a part of the Computing Sciences Area at the Lawrence Berkeley National Laboratory.

 As part of my work in the Multiscale Modeling and Stochastic Systems (MuMSS) group, I am currently studying the use of compressible fluctuating hydrodynamic schemes for the modeling of gas flows through effusive membranes.
 We are also developing codes for the simulation of particle laden, fluctuating, incompressible flows.
 This will provide a platform for the study of fluids with novel rheological properties.